dart-lang/site-www/src/tools/pub/publishing.md

   You must also have the legal right to redistribute anything that you upload as part of your package.

-* Your package must be less than 100 MB large after gzip compression.
-If it's too large, consider splitting it into multiple packages, or cutting down on the number of included resources or examples.
+* Your package must be smaller than 100 MB after gzip compression.
+If it's too large, consider splitting it into multiple packages, using a `.pubignore` file to remove unnecessary content, or cutting down on the number of included resources or examples.

 * Your package should depend only on hosted dependencies (from the default pub